 APRIL 2016: Grads in the Attic.
 A place of history and mystery!
 Take a virtual tour of the attic to find your name, or to take the tour you never got to experience.
 Photos by Syvia Michalewicz, digitized by Eric Earl (VHS 1968)

-MARCH 2016: What is the Fashionable Vic High Girl Wearing?
-From the early 1900s to the late 1930s it was the “middy blouse”.
-VHS Archives
+MARCH 2016: What Is the Fashionable Vic High Girl Wearing?
+From the early 1900s to the late 1930s it was the “middy blouse”. by the Archives team

 FEBRUARY 2016: VHS Band Trip, 1965, to Clinton BC.
 Rare video of the trip edited by Eric Earl (VHS 1968).
 Prompted by this video, Stephen Fawcett (VHS 1967) wrote a brief memoir of the trip — click here to read his recollections.